mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

         ```
         Notes: `nickname` should echo what the user entered; this is a simple additional confirmation / verification.  `energy_consumption` is measured by default in kWh and is annual (1 year).  `cost` is in dollars ($), and also annual.
 LATER (after MVP, most likely): can return additional information, like more detailed location information, utility company / other factors, even carbon footprint, etc.
     - Additional notes: for now, this should only return one result.
 Later, or if multiple utility companies exist in the area, it might return an array (like `{ [ <JSON> ] }`), but this would be post-MVP.

+### Users: Get single user information

+Request an individual user's information (likely used by FE to display user's saved reports, primarily).

+- `GET /api/v1/users/:id`.
+As usual, `:id` is the ID of the user of interest.
+- Response structure:
+    - Status:
+        1. 200 - successful, standard JSON (stucture shown below).
+        2. 404 - ID invalid / does not exist in database.
+    - Body: returns JSON data.
+Typical structure:
+        ```
+        {
+            username: <string>,
+            num_reports: <integer>,
+            reports: [
+                {
+                    nickname: <string>,
+                    id: <integer>
+                },
+                {
+                    nickname: <string>,
+                    id: <integer>
+                },
+                ...
+            ]
+        }
+        ```
+- Notes: for now, the `reports` field will only return the nicknames and IDs of all the reports belonging to that user.
+The FE can then use these to individually look up details on each report (for displaying on site) by calling the relevant #show action / request in the ReportsController.
+Later / if desired, we could add logic to have the user info return all of these details in the array so there is only one call.
+Also note that if the user has no reports, `num_reports` will equal 0, and `reports` will be an empty array to be consistent.